TapanManu/Reboot-frontend/README.md

    Veni Sajith
    Swati Suresh Nair
    Ananthu P

+models.p is the ML Model performing sentiment analysis developed by Tapan Manu

 **The backend of the site was developed in Django Framework and is provided in another repo**